Allansford

 Allansford shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 17.1%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.6%).
-Vocational credentials are held by 40.6% of residents aged 15 and above, with advanced diplomas at 11.1% and certificates at 29.5%.
-Educational participation is high, with 28.2% currently enrolled in formal education, including 11.1% in primary, 8.7% in secondary, and 1.7% in tertiary education.
+Vocational credentials are prevalent, with 40.6% of residents aged 15+ holding them, including advanced diplomas (11.1%) and certificates (29.5%).
+Educational participation is high, with 28.2% of residents currently enrolled in formal education, comprising 11.1% in primary, 8.7% in secondary, and 1.7% in tertiary education.

 Educational participation is notably high, with 28.2% of residents currently enrolled in formal education.
 This includes 11.1% in primary education, 8.7% in secondary education, and 1.7% pursuing tertiary education.